Speak2Erase/fmod-oxide/README.md

 This crate tries to be as rusty and low-cost as possible, without comprimising on any APIs.
 Certain APIs, such as loading banks from a pointer, are marked as unsafe, but are still available for use.

+#### Currently in BETA.

+I'm currently developing this crate in tandem with another game, which means most of the real world testing of this crate comes from one source and only on a Windows/Linux system.
+This means that for some functions/use cases I haven't gotten the API down quite yet.
+(Custom Filesystems, Mix Matrices, Mac Support, etc)
+Almost all of the crate is feature complete though.
+I need to fix some issues with API documentation, add support for more FMOD versions, and double check the safety of everything before I'm confident releasing this as anything but a beta.

+### Docs

 Most documentation is copied directly from the FMOD docs, however some information (such as parameter values) are excluded.
 Please refer to the FMOD documentation for more usage information.